radical-cybertools/radical.pilot/docs/source/tutorial/index.rst

 **You will learn how to:**

-* Submit multiple jobs through a 'container job' to either your local machine or a remote resource.
+* Submit multiple jobs through a 'pilot job' to your local workstation as well as a remote machine.
-* Write a program that runs multiple jobs to form a simple ensemble workflow.
+* Write programs that run multiple jobs concurrently, sequentially, or both, based on their requirements and dependencies.
-* Write programs that demonstrate more complex, frequently used workflows.

 **Contents:**